Supporting Resilient Faith Formation

 I joined Children Worldwide 26 years ago, and was general director with my hubby Steve for many years.
 We are still members!

-- The church reaching out to children in their communities – regardless of need or ability.
+- The church reaching out to people in their communities – regardless of age, need or ability.

-- The church reaching out to vulnerable children in every sphere of need.
+- The church reaching out to vulnerable children, youth and adults in every sphere of need.

-I often work alongside my lovely hubby Steve.
-Together, we do assemblies, inter-generational services, training events and more.
-Steve mentors others in ministry, is an accomplished ventriloquist and great children’s worker in his own right.
+I often work alongside my lovely hubby Steve who mentors others in ministry, is an accomplished ventriloquist and great children’s worker in his own right.

 What I do often tends to be in the name of other people and organisations – which I love.
 This ministry is not about me, it’s about Kingdom work.
 As you will see from my rather neglected blog – I’m usually writing for other people.

 To help you, here’s a summary of what I do: